 Custom made pocket squares in a choice of pack sizes

 When is one ever enough?
-If you are the type of chap who enjoys fashion and flair, then a dashing accessory is the way to go.
+If you are the type of guy who enjoys fashion and flair, then a dashing accessory is the way to go.
 Cut and sewn in the time-honored tradition of bespoke tailoring, your new handkerchief will feel right at home in your blazer pocket.
 Embellish your wardrobe in a subtle way with a high quality printed pocket square.
-You can select the perfect pack size - 2, 4, 6 or 12.
+You can select the perfect pack size - 1, 2, 4, 6 or 12.
 Have one for a special occasion or enjoy a different handkerchief every day of the week.

 Please note that your new pocket squares are printed and not embroidered.
 If you wanted to incorporate the classic embroidered look into your pocket square, why not create a contemporary embroidery style design, which we can print onto the handkerchief?
 Fuse tradition with a contemporary spin and create something truly unique.